John McTiernan: 1980s

 The budget for sci-fi Predator was around $15m.
 It opened as #1 at the U.S. box office with a gross of $12m on just its opening weekend, and went on to gross nearly $100m overall.
-In 1987, its domestic grosses were second only to Beverly Hills Cop II.
 Initial critical reaction to Predator was negative, with criticism focusing on the thin plot.
 Metacritic, which assigns a score out of 100 to reviews, rates the film with an average score of 45 based on 15 reviews, with the review opinions summarized as "mixed".
 Elvis Mitchell of The New York Times described it as "grisly and dull, with few surprises".
 Dean Lamanna wrote in Cinefantastique that "the militarized monster movie tires under its own derivative weight."
 Variety wrote that the film was a "slightly above-average actioner that tries to compensate for tissue-thin plot with ever-more-grisly death sequences and impressive special effects."
-However, in subsequent years critics' attitudes toward the film warmed, and it has appeared on "best of" lists.
-The review aggregator site Rotten Tomatoes reports that 78% of 40 surveyed critics gave the film a positive review.
+In subsequent years critics' attitudes toward the film warmed, and it has appeared on "best of" lists.
+The review aggregator site Rotten Tomatoes reports that 80% of 60 surveyed critics gave the film a positive review.

 Made on a $28m budget, Die Hard went on to gross over $140m theatrically worldwide.
 It is considered one of the greatest action films.
 The film's success spawned a Die Hard franchise, which so far has included four sequels, video games, and a comic book.
 It received very high ratings from critics.
 English film critic Mark Kermode expressed admiration for the film, calling it an exciting setup of "Cowboys and Indians in The Towering Inferno".
 The film has been included in various top-ten lists of best Christmas movies, including Empire (rating it #1), Entertainment Weekly (rating it #4), Forbes (rating it #1), The Guardian (rating it #8), and San Francisco Gate (rating it #1).
 However, not every critic praised it.
-Roger Ebert gave it a mere two stars out of four and criticized the stupidity of the deputy police chief character, saying that "all by himself he successfully undermines the last half of the movie".
+Roger Ebert gave it a mere two stars out of four and criticized the stupidity of the deputy police chief character Dwayne T. Robinson (played by Paul Gleason), saying that "all by himself he successfully undermines the last half of the movie".